zone117x/docs.konghq.com/app/gateway/2.8.x/install-and-run/helm-quickstart-enterprise.md

 ## Deploy Kong Gateway

-Kong Gateway locally accessible at `https://kong.127-0-0-1.nip.io`.
-This guide uses [nip.io](https://nip.io) to automatically resolve this domain to localhost.

 {:.important}
 > The following 4 steps are temporary development steps and will be removed from the guide.
 > These steps are required to access the helm-chart before it is merged into production.